sty00A4/rustack/README.md

 ### Numbers

-`1 2 3` will push the integer values 1, 2 and than 3 on top of the stack
+`1 2 3` will push the integer values 1, 2 and than 3 on top of the stack.

 ### Bodies

-`(1 2) 3` will do the same as before, but no `(1 2)` is seen as one operation.
+`(1 2) 3` will do the same as before, but noww `(1 2)` is seen as one operation.
-This is useful for flow control and macros
+This is useful for flow control and macros.

 ### Operations
 ```